couchcamote/dice-roll-simulator/README.md

 ## Show Dice Number-Dice Side Relative Distribution

-For a dice number-dice side combination, show the relative distribution of rolls compared to all simulations
+For a dice number-dice side combination, show the relative distribution of each totals compared to all simulations